ewernqvi/mvc_rest_demo/README.md

    that you must update the url in express_server.js

-3. git http://git-scm.com/downloads, follow the instructions for your platform, note that windows users shall install git bundled with [cygwin](http://www.cygwin.com/install.html) please ensure that you include both git and curl
+3. git http://git-scm.com/downloads, follow the instructions for your platform, note that windows users shall install git bundled with [cygwin](http://www.cygwin.com/install.html) please ensure that you include both git and curl.
+As an alternative for any user with Google Chrome you may utilize the [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) Chrome plugin

 4. Get the code
    ```
 git clone https://github.com/ewernqvi/mvc_rest_demo.git
    ```
 5. Install dependencies
-   Change direcectory to the server of your downloaded
+   Change directory to the server of your downloaded
    ```
 cd mvc_rest_demo/server
 npm install -g mocha